 Many online marketing experts agree that a page speed test result of 10 seconds or less is ideal.
-But what if you’re getting a result closer to 20 or 30 seconds for your website.
+But what if you get a result closer to 20 or 30 seconds for your website?

-A slow website can have a negative impact on your customer experience, rankings, and bounce-rate.
+A slow website can hurt your customer experience, rankings, and bounce rate.
 If users feel that the site is slower than it should be, they will click away.
-To help prevent this, most search engines use a Page Speed tool to test the speed of any given website.
+To help prevent this, most search engines use a Page Speed tool to test any website’s speed.

-Whether you’ve experienced the vitality of a blazing fast WordPress website or your content starts to resemble molasses, something is slowing it down.
-Whatever the case may be, bad page load speed can hamper a user experience and often search engine optimization.
+Whether you’ve experienced the vitality of a blazing-fast WordPress website or your content starts to resemble molasses, something is slowing it down.
+Whatever the case, bad page load speed can hamper a user experience and often search engine optimization.
 But how do you address these issues?
-The key is in learning where to look for opportunities and then taking action to improve them.
-As solutions like Google Page Speed Insights continue to improve, sites become more complex, and specific problems pop up again and again.
+The key is to learn where to look for opportunities and then take action to improve them.
+As solutions like Google Page Speed Insights continue to improve, sites become more complex, and specific problems repeatedly pop up.

 Google’s Page Speed Insights is an excellent tool for diagnosing and reporting web page performance issues.
 It’s easy to use and free!